OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/firebase-messaging.md

 OutSystems also has notification features you can use to create custom actions and custom sounds.

-Following is a high-level process describing how to implement and manage the notifications of your OutSystems app.
+The following is a high-level process describing how to implement and manage the notifications of your OutSystems app.

 1. Use the **Firebase Cloud Messaging Plugin’s Server Actions** to set up a back-end notification service.